Wet market: Nigeria

-According to a 2011 USDA Foreign Agricultural Service report, most of the clientele of traditional open-air wet markets in Nigeria are low and middle income consumers.
+According to a 2011 USDA Foreign Agricultural Service report, most of the clientele of traditional open-air markets in Nigeria are low and middle income consumers.

-From 2008 to 2009, a group of food safety researchers launched an initiative working with a small group of butchers in the wet market section of Bodija Market in Ibadan to promote positive food safety practices and peer-to-peer training.
+From 2008 to 2009, a group of food safety researchers launched an initiative working with a small group of butchers in the fresh food section of Bodija Market in Ibadan to promote positive food safety practices and peer-to-peer training.
 The initiative led to 20% more meat samples being of acceptable quality.
 A follow-up study in 2019 on the same group of butchers found that, while many of the butchers still remembered the food safety practices, "none of the butchers reported that they continued to buy and replace the materials after the exhaustion of those distributed during the intervention programme".
 The follow-up study found that the microbiological sanitation in 2018 was even worse than before the 2008–2009 intervention.

-In 2014, the license of the slaughterhouse in the wet market section of Bodija Market was revoked due to unhygienic meat handling practices.
+In 2014, the license of the slaughterhouse in the fresh food section of Bodija Market was revoked due to unhygienic meat handling practices.
 In its place, the local government opened the Ibadan Central Abattoir in Amosun Village, Akinyele through public-private partnerships.
 The new facility is equipped with modern facilities for slaughter and processing of meat were provided in 2014 through public-private partnerships and is one of the largest abattoirs in West Africa, consisting of 15 hectares of land with stalls for 1000 meat sellers, 170 shops, administrative building, clinic, canteen, cold room, and an incinerator.
 In June 2018, local newspapers reported that five people were killed in the Bodija Market abattoir when a security team attempted to enforce the forcible relocation of Ibadan abattoirs to the new facilities as ordered by the local government.

 Uganda

-The most common agricultural supply chain in Uganda involves farmers selling their produce to wholesalers, who in turn sell to retailers in wet markets.
-A 2006 study in the areas around Kampala and Mbale found that 51% of farmers sold to wholesalers and 18% sold directly to wet market vendors, while 34% of the wholesalers sold to wet market vendors.
-The customers of the wet markets in the study were predominantly end consumers, although a small share of the wet markets also sold to restaurants.
+The most common agricultural supply chain in Uganda involves farmers selling their produce to wholesalers, who in turn sell to retailers in fresh food markets.
+A 2006 study in the areas around Kampala and Mbale found that 51% of farmers sold to wholesalers and 18% sold directly to market vendors, while 34% of the wholesalers sold to market vendors.
+The customers of the markets in the study were predominantly end consumers, although a small share of the markets also sold to restaurants.